Georgia Tech dominates inside, beats Syracuse 73-59

 Georgia Tech had a 27-26 halftime lead but outscored Syracuse 46-33 in the second.
 The Yellow Jackets started the second half on a 17-5 spurt to build to a 44-31 margin, sparked by two 3s by Alvarado.
 Two 3s by Buddy Boeheim brought the Orange to within 10 at 51-41 with 10:14 to go, but Syracuse would get no closer.
 The Yellow Jackets eventually extended their lead to 51-33, their largest of the game, on a layup by Alvarado with 12:13 to go.
 Alvarado had 13 points in the second half.

 Georgia Tech: The Yellow Jackets defense will keep them in games all year.
 Prior to Saturday’s win, Georgia Tech held high-powered Virginia Tech to just 52 points and their defense is among the leaders nationally.
-The offense struggles but their defense will give teams fits.

 Syracuse: Things don’t get easier with a road game Monday against Duke.
 The Orange, who had little margin for error entering Saturday’s game, has none now, and the team is severely challenged on offense.